rhyannonjoy/pawfinder-service/docs/tutorials/api-fundamentals/mark-pet-adopted.md

 header.
 Production systems should rotate tokens regularly.
 - **Update `status` promptly**\
 To prevent conflicting inquiries, mark pets as `pending` as soon as applications arrive.
 Mark pets as `adopted` when finalizing adoption paperwork.
 Update the `status` back to `available` if the shelter rejects an adoption inquiry, so that other applicants can apply.
 - **Include required medical records**\
 To ensure that adoptive families have access to a pet's accurate medication information, ensure that the spay/neuter and vaccinations are present in the pet profile.
 - **Verify changes with `GET`**\
 Prevent data inconsistencies by confirming that the intended changes persist.
-Retrieve the recently updated record with the `GET` method.
+Retrieve the recently updated record with a `GET` request.
 - **Only update necessary fields**\
 Use the `PATCH` method to only update the intended fields.
 Don't unnecessarily resend the entire pet object.